Jun 20, 2022

 Breathing is the connecting link between the subconscious and conscious mind.
 And practicing mindful breathing is similar to training a muscle.
 You begin to train the body to breathe slowly throughout the day.
 Thus, when a stressful situation presents itself, you enter that particular event feeling more calm and at ease.
 By regulating your emotions and anxiety through the breath, you are able to not get absorbed into stressful situations.

+Why meditation is important?
+It helps you manage cancer-related stress and anxiety.
 Make sure to visit the OncoPower App for guided meditations, affirmations, and deep breathing exercises.
 On the app you can also find cancer care specialists, treatment recommendations, and a cancer support community.
 Our Mindfulness coach and Meditation teacher, Natalie Thomas, is also available for 1:1 support.

 Click here to read The Power of Breathing Pt.2.